research-outcome/LLM-TicTacToe-Benchmark/README.md

 We tested leading LLMs including Jurassic-2 Ultra by AI21, Claude2.1 by Anthropic, Gemini-Pro by Google, GPT-3.5-turbo and GPT-4 by OpenAI, LLaMA2-70B by Meta, and Mistral-Large by Mistral, to assess their rule comprehension and strategic thinking.

 You can find the output of the runs in this repository.
 There are three types of output files; JSON, CSV, and TXT.

-A sample for these files are given below:
+A sample of JSON, CSV, and TXT files are given below:

 Sample JSON file content: